To follow along with the R-based demo in class, click here for the companion R-script.

 \(Real \space Data \rightarrow Model\)

-In many ways, these two processes – forward simulation and inference – are interrelated.
-Simulation can help us to make better inferences from real data (e.g., goodness of fit tests, approximate likelihood), and inference from real data can help us to make better predictions!
+It’s often useful to think both ways: forward simulation can help us to make better inferences from real data (e.g., goodness of fit tests, approximate likelihood), and inference from real data can help us to make better predictions!

-Let’s use the built-in “mtcars” data for this example: (note: some code borrowed from here)
+We will use the built-in “mtcars” data for this example:

 # Demo: using data simulation to make inferences ----------------